 Monetizing Your Blog to Mitigate Costs

-The quickest way to do this is if your blog is already part of an integrated websites that sells your products and services.
+The quickest way to monetize your blog is if it is already part of an integrated website that sells your products and services.
 If that’s the case, then you’ll certainly want to use your blog as a way of bringing in customers to your main business.
 Make sure that you’re providing plenty of actionable information to your readers, and you’ll eventually start to bring in more sales than ever before.

-It can be difficult to attract donors, however, which can cause difficulties for those who need to recoup their initial investment quickly.
+It can be difficult to attract donors, which can cause difficulties for those who need to recoup their initial investment quickly.
 If that’s the case, then your next best bet is advertising.
 Those who plan on going this route will potentially want to work with more than one organization in order to increase their chances of getting paid.

 Naturally, you’ll want to make sure that you enter into agreements with the major ones, like Google.
 However, be on the lookout for individual advertisers and other smaller institutions that will pay you directly.
 Those who run popular blogs are often able to sell ad space directly to those who provide services in sectors that might interest their readers.